-We at Beaconstac pride ourselves at providing our customers the best of tools to make the most of the proximity marketing opportunity.
+We at Beaconstac pride ourselves on providing our customers with the best of tools to make the most of the proximity marketing opportunity.
 We are more than excited to announce that your most trusted beacon platform, Beaconstac now supports Samsung’s CloseBy.
-And we can’t wait to see how businesses across various verticals will put their innovative ideas at customer engagement to practise using our platform.
+And we can’t wait to see how businesses across various verticals will put their innovative ideas at customer engagement to practice using our platform.

 But first things first.

 Late last year, Samsung announced an early preview of CloseBy, a service that supports Physical Web URL detection on Samsung Internet browser.
 It allows users to interact with beacons without having to download any separate apps by activating an extension directly on their browser.
 This will enable delivery of notifications on the user’s Samsung device when he/she are in the proximity of an Eddystone beacon.
 Upon tapping on any of these notifications, the user will then be taken to the corresponding webpage within the Samsung Internet browser.